roman-milk/roman-milk.github.io/whos-the-boss.md

  I gave her one more kiss, then reached down and pulled her hand from between her legs.
 I brought her fingers to my mouth and one by one slowly sucked each one clean, savoring the sweet taste of her sex on my tongue.

  "Your consequence is now completely satisfied," I concluded.
-Report_Story #1